-WYHS believes that preparing for college begins the first day a student enters high school.
-WYHS takes multiple steps to ensure that its students will be college-ready.
+WYHS believes that preparing for college begins the first day a student enters high school, and therefore we take multiple steps to ensure that our students will be college-ready.

-A challenging College Preparatory Curriculum is the most important element of a student's high school portfolio.
-WYHS focuses on the courses which colleges feel are essential preparation for higher learning, offering them in a variety of levels so all students can be appropriately challenged.
-This includes offering multiple Advanced Placement courses in all four major subject areas, on which our students have had a high rate of success.
+A challenging College Preparatory Curriculum is integral to a student's high school portfolio.
+WYHS focuses on the courses that colleges feel are essential for higher education, offering them in a variety of levels so all students can be appropriately challenged.
+This includes offering multiple Advanced Placement courses in all four major subject areas, courses in which our students have had a high rate of success.

-English- WYHS' excellent English language and literature curriculum is focused on preparing students with the sophisticated reading and writing necessary to succeed in Advanced Placement and college English courses, as well as other subjects involving analysis and writing.
+English- WYHS' excellent English language and literature curriculum is focused on preparing students with the sophisticated reading and writing skills necessary to succeed across disciplines, including other subjects involving analysis and writing.

-History- Our History curriculum covers a wide array of subjects.
-It begins with the study Ancient Civilization in 9th grade followed by Modern European History in 10th, American History in 11th, and both classic and modern Jewish History in 12th.
-Many students opt to take AP European and/or AP US History, which are offered in 10th and 11th grade respectively.
+History- Our History curriculum covers a wide array of subjects beginning with Ancient Civilization in 9th grade followed by Modern European History in 10th, American History in 11th, and both classic and modern Jewish History in 12th.
+Many students opt to take AP European and/or AP US History, which are offered in 10th and 11th grade, respectively.
 Emphasis is again on critical thinking and writing skills as well as strong factual knowledge.

 Math- WYHS students take four years of college preparatory math.
 Students begin with Geometry in 9th grade, moving on to Algebra I or II, depending on their middle school background.
-Algebra II is followed by Pre-Calculus or Trigonometry, with advanced students moving on to Calculus (including AP Calculus AB and BC) or AP Statistics.
+Algebra II is followed by Pre-Calculus or Trigonometry, with advanced students moving on to Calculus (including AP Calculus AB and BC).
 Both basic skills and mathematical reasoning are components of the math department curriculum.

 College Guidance begins in 9th grade at WYHS and continues in both intensity and individualization as the years progress.